-Noncategorical Early Childhood
+Noncategorical Early Childhood/Developmental Delay

-In addition to the other eligibility categories under the IDEA, students between the ages of 3 through 5 may qualify for special education services as having a noncategorical early childhood disability.
+In addition to the other eligibility categories under the IDEA, students between the ages of 3 through 5 may qualify for special education services as having a noncategorical early childhood disability until the beginning of the 2025-2026 school year.
 See [NONCATEGORICAL EARLY CHILDHOOD].
 "Noncategorical early childhood disability" may apply to a student between the ages of 3 to 5 that is evaluated as having an intellectual disability, and emotional disturbance, a specific learning disability, or autism.